tuwafula/alx-system_engineering-devops/0x01-shell_permissions/README.md

-100-change_owner_and_group changes group owner to vincent and the group owner to staff 101-symbolic_link_permissions changes the owner of file to vincent and staff 102-if_only changes the owner of the fil hello to betty only if it is owned by the user guillaume
+100-change_owner_and_group changes group owner to vincent and the group owner to staff 101-symbolic_link_permissions changes the owner of file to vincent and staff 102-if_only changes the owner of the fil hello to betty only if it is owned by the user guillaume 103-Star_Wars plays the StarWars IV episode in the terminal